CureGN Study Rationale, Design, and Methods: Establishing a Large Prospective Observational Study of Glomerular Disease.

 Kidney & Diabetes

 Mariani, Laura H; Bomback, Andrew S; Canetta, Pietro A; Flessner, Michael F; Helmuth, Margaret; Hladunewich, Michelle A; Hogan, Jonathan J; Kiryluk, Krzysztof; Nachman, Patrick H; Nast, Cynthia C; Rheault, Michelle N; Rizk, Dana V; Trachtman, Howard; Wenderfer, Scott E; Bowers, Corinna; Hill-Callahan, Peg; Marasa, Maddalena; Poulton, Caroline J; Revell, Adelaide; Vento, Suzanne; Barisoni, Laura; Cattran, Dan; D'Agati, Vivette; Jennette, J Charles; Klein, Jon B; Laurin, Louis-Philippe; Twombley, Katherine; Falk, Ronald J; Gharavi, Ali G; Gillespie, Brenda W; Gipson, Debbie S; Greenbaum, Larry A; Holzman, Lawrence B; Kretzler, Matthias; Robinson, Bruce; Smoyer, William E; Guay-Woodford, Lisa M; and Tuttle, Katherine, "CureGN Study Rationale, Design, and Methods: Establishing a Large Prospective Observational Study of Glomerular Disease."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 1027.